vixilestudios/blog/_posts/2025-02-14-beatascend-pause.md

 ---
 layout: post
 title: It's 2025!
 And...
 BeatAscend is paused
+excerpt: |-
-excerpt: BeatAscend's progress has fell into a bit of a rough trench.
+  BeatAscend's progress has fell into a bit of a rough trench.
 Not to worry though, we are NOT halting BeatAscend Aurora's development!

+  Written by Kos
 date: 2025-02-14 15:02 +0200
 categories: update
 image: /assets/images/blog/blog image 1.png